Muhammad al-Jawad: Death of his father (c. 818)

+Imam Reza Shrine in Mashhad, Iran, receives nearly 30 million pilgrims annually and is the most visited site in Islam.
+As one of the holiest sites in Shia Islam, it contains the burial place of Reza, al-Jawad's father.
+The vast complex is the world's largest mosque after Masjid al-Haram in Mecca and the Prophet's Mosque in Medina.

 Ali al-Rida was a prominent Alid, a descendant of Ali ibn Abi Talib, the cousin and son-in-law of Muhammad.
 The Alids were viewed as rivals for the caliphate by the Abbasids, who were the descendants of Abbas ibn Abd al-Muttalib, a paternal uncle of Muhammad.
 The appointment of the Alid al-Rida by the Abbasid caliph thus invoked strong opposition, particularly among the members of the Abbasid dynasty and the Iraqi supporters of Abbasid legitimism.
 These revolted and installed al-Ma'mun's uncle, Ibrahim ibn al-Mahdi, as an anti-caliph in Baghdad.
 The caliph and his entourage thus left Khorasan for Baghdad in 203 AH (818), accompanied by al-Rida.
 The latter died shortly in Tus after a brief illness, possibly after being poisoned.
 The death of al-Rida followed the assassination of al-Fadl ibn Sahl, the Persian vizier of al-Ma'mun, who had become a divisive figure.
 Both deaths are linked in Shia sources to al-Ma'mun and viewed as concessions to the Arab party to smooth his return to Iraq.
 Modern scholars similarly tend to suspect the caliph in the death of al-Rida.
 After returning to Baghdad in 204 AH (819), al-Ma'mun reversed his pro-Shia policies, and restored the traditional black color of the Abbasids.
 Muhammad was about seven years old when his father died.
 There are multiple Shia reports that he told others about the death of his father before the news arrived in Medina, and some traditions indicate that he was miraculously present in the burial of al-Rida in Khurasan and prayed over his body.